jpsuen/ITEC621_Class_Files/Lecture_Slides/Chapter_1/knowledgecheck.md

+### Question
 Scenario 1: You need to predict how many students will enroll in the MS analytics program next year.
-List 3 key predictors?
+  1. List 3 key predictors?
-Can you use OLS for this model?
+  2. Can you use OLS for this model?
-If yes, why?
+    - If yes, why?
-If not, which model method would you use?
+    - If not, which model method would you use?

+### Answer
-Scenario 1:
+Scenario 1: Enrollments
-  Enrollments
-There are many predictors.
+  1. There are many predictors.
 3 possible examples are: (1) enrollments last year; (2) % placement last year 3 months after graduation; (3) average starting salary.
-No, you should not use OLS.
+  2. No, you should not use OLS.
-Many modelers would use OLS, but total enrollments is “count” data, so OLS is not the most appropriate.
+    - Many modelers would use OLS, but total enrollments is “count” data, so OLS is not the most appropriate.
 The data is non-negative and it is truncated at enrollments = 0.
 The best model is a Poisson regression using generalized linear modeling and using the log of enrollments.